-Nitrous oxide emissions from animal manure applied to soils in 2016 was about 4.6 kt N_2O .
-Trend of emissions is caused by trend of livestock population, mainly cattle and sheep after 1989, and changes in AWMS share.
+Nitrous oxide emissions from animal manure applied to soils in 2017 was about 5.0 kt N_2O .
+Trend of emissions is driven by trend of livestock population, mainly cattle and sheep after 1989, and changes in AWMS share.

-Activity data on the amount of sewage sludge applied on the fields were taken from national statistics [GUS 2016d] and regards both - industrial and municipal sewage sludge applied in cultivation of all crops marketed, including crops designed to produce fodder as well as this applied in cultivation of plants intended for compost production.
+Activity data on the amount of sewage sludge applied on the fields were taken from national statistics [GUS 2018d] and regards both - industrial and municipal sewage sludge applied in cultivation of all crops marketed, including crops designed to produce fodder as well as this applied in cultivation of plants intended for compost production.
 As the consistent reporting of data concerning application of sewage sludge in agriculture in the public statistics starts in 2003, the activities since 1988 were supplemented based on annual mean changes of AD in 2003-2009 where constant increasing trend was noted (fig. 5.8).
-Diminishing trend back to 1988 corresponds to the number of people using sewage treatment plants that ranges from 11 million in 1988, through 19 million in 1998, and more than 28 million in 2016 where this number was more than doubled in 1988-2016.
-Also the number of municipal sewage treatment plants increased from 558 in 1988 up to 1923 in 1998 and 3253 in 2016 [GUS 2017d].
+Diminishing trend back to 1988 corresponds to the percentage of people using sewage treatment plants that ranges from 29% in 1988, through 50% in 1998, and 81% in 2017 nad the number of municipal sewage treatment plants, which increased from 558 in 1988 up to 1923 in 1998 and 3258 in 2017 [GUS 2018d].